 We are always engrossed with the idea that we wanted to be in control.
 At least, that’s what we think our brain is telling the body.
-Our thoughts may influence our body in some ways and mutually, but that’s not always the case.
+Our thoughts may influence our bodies in some ways and mutually, but that’s not always the case.
 In fact, our body does some activities that the brain can’t interfere with.
-The body sometimes wants to be free and decide for itself, especially if it’s for our wellness.
+The body sometimes wants to be free and decide for itself, especially if it’s for our life and mental health.

 Physical and mental wellness is necessary for us to be fit.
 Just like how they send each other signals to know how each should be functioning, feeling, or naturally solving the problems with the help of one another.
 The brain and the body do not exist for itself alone but work as a team.

 Not all WILL agree, but our body can think for itself.
 Not everything that the body does is controlled by the brain.
 Imagine your brain commanding your heart, “Hey stop pumping out blood.”
 Will your heart follow?
 No.

 The same way that it can never control our heart from beating or our stomach from digesting our food.